 Harden scores 47 to help Rockets defeat Clippers

 Clippers coach Doc Rivers was ejected immediately thereafter.
 Houston extended its winning streak to five games.
 Harden shot 7 of 13 on 3s, grabbed six boards and had seven assists.
-Russell Westbrook added 17 points for the Rockets while center Clint Capela posted his third consecutive 20-rebound game, pairing 12 points with 20 boards before departing after a collision with Clippers forward JaMychal Green late in the fourth quarter.
+Russell Westbrook added 17 points, despite the 6-for-20 shooting, for the Rockets while center Clint Capela posted his third consecutive 20-rebound game, pairing 12 points with 20 boards before departing after a collision with Clippers forward JaMychal Green late in the fourth quarter.

 Houston extended to a 36-19 lead on a Tucker 3 early in the second period, added a Capela alley-oop roughly two minutes later and then went five minutes without a point.
 Leonard and Williams pulled the Clippers to within 38-33 before the Rockets found some juice, with Tucker and Harden burying three 3s before Harden added a floater with 16 seconds remaining.
 The Rockets led 49-37 at the intermission, their points surrendered the fewest in any half this season.
 But when the Clippers started running their offense through center Ivica Zubac to start the second half, the Rockets again hit a slump and opened the door for the Clippers to rally.